haseebanwar/create-react-pkg/README.md

 Since you are building a library, you probably need to install Material UI or other related frameworks as dev dependencies.
 It is responsibility of the app consuming your library to have those dependencies installed.

-To do this, it is important that you define such dependencies as external dependencies.
+It is important that you define such dependencies as external dependencies.

 ### Manage External Dependencies

-External dependencies are those that should not be included in the bundled code of your library and should by installed by the consumer of your library.
+External dependencies are those that should not be included in the bundled code of your library and should be installed by the consumer of your library.

 To specifiy external dependencies, add them to `peerDependencies` key in your package.json